GSG-CF05/portfolio-project-sh/README.md

 ## How did I create it?
-*HTML5 and CSS3
+- one HTML5 and CSS3
-*GitHub and Git
+- two GitHub and Git
-*Visual Studio Code
+- three Visual Studio Code

 BY: [Shatha k.
 Eqdaih](https://github.com/shathakh)